Special Viewpoints

-Does a beautiful natural view need any structure or to enhance it?
+Does a beautiful natural view need any structure to enhance it?
 Well, the answer is both yes and no. No, because there are so many incredible views that are just fine as they are.
-Yes, when you see these five structures' positive impact on these locations.
+Yes, when you see the five structures' positive impact on these locations.

-These five examples (with a new bonus one at the end) are all very different, each carefully designed to blend seamlessly into their unique landscape and environment.
+These examples are all very different, each carefully designed to blend seamlessly into its unique landscape.

 The Loch Lomond RSPB Reserve at Gartocharn is well worth a visit.
 I’ve linked below to two of our reviews to help you plan some time on the reserve, firstly Aber Shore on the southern banks of Loch Lomond and secondly the Visitor Centre with trails and pond dipping experience for children.